 Section 2.
 Members of the Bargaining Unit shall be paid vacation hours in excess of 240 (two hundred forty) hours at a straight time rate of pay.
-Hours exceeding 240 will be paid to members on their bi-weekly pay checks.
+Hours exceeding 240 will be paid to members on the second paycheck of each month.